-The environmental protection for the project includes resistance to shock, water, dirt, ESD, and heat.
-For these specifications shock resistance, heat dissipation and ESD will not be able to be prototyped during this phase of the project, as the electronic components will not be ready for implementation.
-For prototyping the environmental protection, the specifications for the size of the electronics and footprint of the PCB can be given to Limbitless Solutions where the necessary housing will be 3D printed.
+The environmental protection research for the project included methods for resistance to shock, water, dirt, ESD, and heat.
+For these specifications shock resistance, heat dissipation and ESD were not able to be prototyped during this phase of the project, as the electronic components will not be ready for implementation.
+For prototyping the environmental protection, the specifications for the size of the electronics and footprint of the PCB were given to Limbitless Solutions where the necessary housing will be 3D printed.
 The printed housing can be then assessed for whether or not the enclosure can prevent the intrusion of environmental hazards, such as water and dirt.
-The enclosure will be sealed off for this testing and opened for evaluation of possible environmental intrusions.
+The enclosure will be sealed off for this testing and opened for evaluation of possible environmental intrusions in the future.